 A series of public meetings is being scheduled for November 2017 where you will have the opportunity to review the conceptual plans and provide feedback.
 You will also be able to review plans and provide feedback through the project website which will be available soon.
 Review and input opportunities will also occur when the project is reviewed by the Planning Commission, Development Review Board and City Council.
 Those meetings are expected to occur in the first half of 2018.

-The Pima & Dynamite Trailhead will be located in the northern region of the City of Scottsdale’s McDowell Sonoran Preserve, on the northeast corner of Pima Road and Dynamite Boulevard.
+Location: The Pima & Dynamite Trailhead will be located in the northern region of the City of Scottsdale’s McDowell Sonoran Preserve, on the northeast corner of Pima Road and Dynamite Boulevard.